zhirafovod/opentelemetry-python-contrib/instrumentation-genai/opentelemetry-instrumentation-langchain-dev/docs/traceloop_compat_emitter_plan.md

 Add a pluggable GenAI telemetry "emitter" that recreates (as close as practical) the original Traceloop LangChain instrumentation span & attribute model while preserving the new `opentelemetry-util-genai-dev` architecture.
 Enable it via an environment variable so downstream users can opt into backward-compatible telemetry without forking.

 ## Summary
 The current development callback handler (`opentelemetry-instrumentation-langchain-dev`) switched from in-place span construction (Traceloop style) to delegating LLM lifecycle to `TelemetryHandler` in `opentelemetry-util-genai-dev`.
-Some original Traceloop logic (hierarchical workflow / task / LLM spans and attribute conventions) is now commented out in:
+Some original Traceloop logic (hierarchical workflow / step / LLM spans and attribute conventions) is now commented out in:

 `instrumentation-genai/opentelemetry-instrumentation-langchain-dev/src/opentelemetry/instrumentation/langchain/callback_handler.py`